-4 Members and employers do not pay contributions on compensation in excess of the pensionable compensation caps.
+&lt;sup>1 Members and employers do not pay contributions on compensation in excess of the pensionable compensation caps.

 VCERA provides an annual cost-of-living adjustment (COLA) benefit to Safety and Tier 1 General member retirees.
 The COLA, based upon the Consumer Price Index for the Los Angeles-Long Beach-Anaheim Area, is capped at 3.0%.
-Certain Tier 2 and all Tier 8 General member retirees receive a fixed 2% COLA pursuant to collective bargaining agreements.
+Certain Tier 2 and all Tier 8 General member retirees receive a fixed 2% COLA that applies to future service after March 2003 pursuant to collective bargaining agreements.

 The employers contribute to the retirement plan based upon actuarially determined contribution rates adopted by the Board of Retirement.
 Employer contribution rates are adopted annually based upon recommendations received from VCERA's actuary after the completion of the annual actuarial valuation.
-The average employer contribution rate as of June 30, 2020 for 2019/2020 (based on the June 30, 2018 valuation) was 28.49% of compensation.
+The average employer contribution rate as of June 30, 2021 for 2020/2021 (based on the June 30, 2019 valuation) was 23.32% of compensation.

 Members are required to make contributions to VCERA up to the requisite limits, regardless of the retirement plan or tier.
-5 The average member contribution rate as of June 30, 2020 for 2019/2020 (based on the June 30, 2018 valuation) was 10.05% of compensation.
+The average member contribution rate as of June 30, 2021 for 2020/2021 (based on the June 30, 2019 valuation) was 9.99% of compensation.

-5 Safety Legacy members with 30 or more years of service are exempt from paying member contributions.
+Safety Legacy members with 30 or more years of service are exempt from paying member contributions.
 The same applies for General Legacy members hired on or before March 7, 1973.